Artur-Ceschin/Lejour-Dashboard/README.md

 # Dashboard Lejour in partnership with FIAP
 ### Year-end challenge with the goal of creating a dashboard

-## technologies used in the project
+## technologies used in this project
 * HTML5
 * CSS3
 * Javascript